-In designating EFH for CREMUS, the WPRFMC linked MUS to specific habitat "composites" (e.g., sand, live coral, seagrass beds, mangrove, open ocean) for each life history stage, consistent with the depth of the ecosystem.
+In designating EFH for CREMUS, the WPFMC-linked MUS to specific habitat "composites" (e.g., sand, live coral, seagrass beds, mangrove, open ocean) for each life history stage, consistent with the depth of the ecosystem.

-For several of the major coral reef associated species, very little is known about their life histories, habitat utilization patterns, food habits, or spawning behavior.
-For this reason, the WPRFMC, through the FMP, designated EFH using a two-tiered approached based on the divisions of MUS into the currently harvested coral reef taxa (CHCRT) (this also includes likely targeted species in the near future) and PHCRT categories.
-The Mariana Archipelago FEP identifies the species that may occur in this particular region, and these species are included in Tables 11.1-4 and 11.1-5, grouped by designations as CHCRT or PHCRT (WPRFMC 2009a).
+For several of the major coral reef associated species, very little is known about the life histories, habitat utilization patterns, food habits, or spawning behavior of most coral reef associated species.
+For this reason, the WPFMC, through the CRE-FMP, designated EFH using a two-tiered approached based on the divisions of MUS into the currently harvested coral reef taxa (CHCRT) (this also includes likely targeted species in the near future) and PHCRT categories (WPFMC 2005).